calliope-project/calliope/doc/user/tutorials.rst

 The included time series is hourly for a full year.
 The ``subset_t`` setting runs the model over only a subset of five days.

 The full ``run.yaml`` file includes additional options, none of which are relevant for this tutorial.
-See the :ref:`full file listing <examplemodels_nationalscale_runsettings>` and the :doc:`section on the run configuration <run_configuration>` for more details on the available options.
+See the :ref:`full file listing <examplemodels_nationalscale_runsettings>` for the national-scale example and the :doc:`section on the run configuration <run_configuration>` for more details on the available options.

 Plan vs. operate
 ================